Bonfire Night: Officers respond to 'large groups of youths' throwing fireworks

 • Police helicopter dispatched in Edinburgh

-Police have partnered with Crimestoppers and the Scottish Fire and Rescue Service as part of Operation Moonbeam, an initiative to deter the criminal use of fireworks.
+Police partnered with Crimestoppers and the Scottish Fire and Rescue Service as part of Operation Moonbeam, an initiative to deter the criminal use of fireworks.

 It comes after 62 officers sustained a range of injuries after being struck by or in the proximity of fireworks in incidents across Scotland last year.